Published Jul 16, 2019

 Preventing this vulnerability requires paying attention to the source code, but you can also keep in mind:

 - Generate server-side cookies with adequate security properties (OPT.CSHARP.SEC.UnsafeCookieRule): Internet Explorer supports HttpOnly attribute in cookies which prevents client-side scripts from accessing the cookie and therefore local or modify these values.
-Script attacks often access cookies in order to steal session identifiers or the authentication token.
+Script attacks often access cookies to steal session identifiers or the authentication token.
 When the HttpOnly attribute is not set or configured in a Web.Config file using the httpOnlyCookies attribute of the httpCookies element, attackers can more easily access the cookies of the user.

 A7: Missing function level access control